rodeur2225/frontend-h19-e3/README.md

 elm reactor
 ```

 Now go to [http://localhost:8000/](http://localhost:8000/) and start looking at the `src` directory.
+There is a `Main.elm` file that you can open to see the app.
 When you edit an Elm file, just refresh the corresponding page in your browser and it will recompile!

 ## Build the thing